dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

   - `http://www.contoso.com: /*`
 ## Opening links within the Intune Managed Browser vs. Microsoft Edge

-Both the Intune Managed Browser and Microsoft Edge are now considered policy managed browsers/protected browsers.
+Both the Intune Managed Browser and Microsoft Edge are now considered policy-managed browsers/protected browsers.
 Today, existing app protection policies result in web links from Intune managed apps to open in a specific browser depending on your scenario and platform.

 On Android:
 * Managed Browser will open if a user has both Managed Browser and Microsoft Edge downloaded on their device.
-To ensure Microsoft Edge is being opened instead of Managed Browser, set the app config setting “com.microsoft.intune.useEdge” to “true” for all Intune managed apps with a policy managed browser required.
+To ensure Microsoft Edge is being opened instead of Managed Browser, set the app config setting “com.microsoft.intune.useEdge” to “true” for all Intune managed apps with a policy-managed browser required.
 * Microsoft Edge will open if only Microsoft Edge is on the device and is targeted with policy.
 * Managed Browser will open if only Managed Browser is on the device and is targeted with policy.

 On iOS, for apps that have integrated the Intune SDK for iOS v.
 9.0.9+:
-* Managed Browser if both MB and Edge are on the device, unless app config setting “com.microsoft.intune.useEdge” is set to “true” for all Intune managed apps with a policy managed browser required **or** Microsoft Edge if Microsoft Edge is installed and has recieved policy.
+* Managed Browser if both MB and Edge are on the device, unless app config setting “com.microsoft.intune.useEdge” is set to “true” for all Intune managed apps with a policy-managed browser required **or** Microsoft Edge if Microsoft Edge is installed and has received policy.
-* Microsoft Edge if only Microsoft Edge is on the device, is targeted with, and has recieved policy.
+* Microsoft Edge if only Microsoft Edge is on the device, is targeted with, and has received policy.
-* Managed Browser if only Managed Browser is on the device, is targeted with, and has recieved policy.
+* Managed Browser if only Managed Browser is on the device, is targeted with, and has received policy.

 ## How to access to managed app logs using the Managed Browser on iOS